y-mehta/vulnalerts/README.md

-# vulnalerts - Customized CVE Alerts straight to your Slack Channel
+# VulnAlerts - Customized CVE Alerts straight to your Slack Channel

 ## How to Use?
 - Fork the project.